WinKawaks/SketchDreamer/README.md

-# SketchXAI
-[CVPR 2023] SketchXAI: A First Look at Explainability for Human Sketches
+# SketchXAI: A First Look at Explainability for Human Sketches